pzompa/PP4-Practical-Life-Hacks/README.md

 ---
 ## Acknowledgement
 - My mentor Gereth McGirr from Code Institute as always has been very helpful with tips and advices.
-- My Family for their patience, support.
+- My Family for their patience and support.